-Connect to ESXi hosts In the connection parameters cnxParams, the vmxSpec managed object reference would be different on an ESXi host than on the vCenter Server.
+Connect to ESXi hosts

+In the connection parameters cnxParams, the vmxSpec managed object reference would be different on an ESXi host than on the vCenter Server, as shown below.
 ESXi hosts offer no prepare-for and end access protection.
 Otherwise ESXi host connections are similar to vCenter Server connections.